nnja/python/website/content/03-intermediate-python/80-web-frameworks/final-exercise.md

 ### `exceptions.py`

 Let's start with building a custom exception to handle API errors.
-Remember that is `response.status_code` is anything but `200`, you can consider that an error.
+Remember that if `response.status_code` is anything but `200`, you can consider that an error.
 Create a `GitHubApiException` class that subclasses `Exception`.
 Have it accept a `status_code` argument, and use that to create a custom message (you can copy the error strings we used yesterday).
 Pass the message to `Exception`

 {{%expand "You should have something like this:" %}}